ericytsang/app.android.multiwindow/index.md

 Split screen can only be toggled on when there is an app other than the home screen app opened. (e.g. YouTube)

 ## Why am I getting **"App doesn't support split screen"** message?
-See (Enable split-screen mode for more apps)[#enable-split-screen-mode-for-more-apps]
+See (Enable split-screen mode for more apps)[https://ericytsang.github.io/app.android.multiwindow/index.html#enable-split-screen-mode-for-more-apps]

 ## Why is split-screen mode turning on then off right away?
 Your phone may already come with the split-screen shortcut.
 Go into the Split Screen app's settings, and turn off the tigger that's causing this issue.
 Alternatively, uninstall our Split Screen app.